 - To establish the Innovative Academic Initiatives Committee as an external Senate committee.
-Discussion on committee membership: 1 from each division; 1 from Enrollment Services; representative from Records and Registration; Chief Academic Officer; others consulted as needed.
+Discussion on committee membership: 1 from each division; 1 from Enrollment Services; representative from Registrar's Office; Chief Academic Officer; others consulted as needed.

 - Marsha will write up description of this committee and we will discuss one more time before voting.

 University Faculty Senate Ad Hoc Senate Committees

 - Julee sent nomination form as an attachment to your email for distribution to departments.
 This is an open call for nominations (self-nominations encouraged).
 Faculty and Professional Staff are eligible for nomination.

 Integrity Task Force Report

 - Discussion moved to next meeting when Bob Fisher will be in attendance.